BasharNofal/data-structures-and-algorithms/javascript/code-challenges/linkedList/README.md

 The user can add values at the end of the linked list, before certain node, and after certain node by giving the value of these nodes.

+The user can enter a number and this number represents how far is the returned node's value from the last node.

 <hr>

 ## Approach & Efficiency